 I continued my post graduate studies in Psychotherapy in London while being in analysis for more than five years.
 I have been practising and working as a therapist since 2014 with people from varied backgrounds, cultures and personal histories.
 I am on this journey of attending to people whilst working on my personal development for the last fifteen years.

 My core value:

-I have faith that each life has each own unique purpose and space in our shared experience, which is waiting to be discovered and lived by each human being.
+I have faith that each life has each own unique rightful space in our shared experience.
+I also believe that each one of us have an inevitable duty of care towards the other.
 To the extent that each person takes up their true space in their life and lives it, to that extent the entire planet and universe is benefited and helped as well.
 Therefore, each individual therapy is a contribution, a responsibility and an investment to the entire humanity.

 One final thought:

 In my professional and personal experience of therapy, I believe that what is likely to be helpful sits beyond technique and school of thought or professional status.
 What is likely to be helpful can be found in the little willingness of the two therapeutic partners to build a relationship of trust and acceptance.